 The site visit also revealed that impact learning is a university wide strategic theme.
 For the ESE programmes this implies that students will be enabled during their studies to get more in touch with practice and to have an impact there.
-Moreover, in this way students are even more confronted with contemporary issues.
+And that students are even more confronted with contemporary issues.